Federal law and guidance on this subject should be reviewed together with this section.

 Author: Julie DiMauro

 - There are a number of resources available to Florida employers seeking to recruit new candidates for employment.
 See Job Match Services.

 - Florida does not protect applicants from discrimination based on their actual or perceived sexual orientation or their gender identity.
 However, several of its cities and counties prohibit such discrimination.
-See Gender-Neutral Language; Sexual Orientation and County and City Ordinances.
+See Gender-Neutral Language and Sexual Orientation.